topquark22/FinTech/Challenge1/README.md

 ## Recommendations

-* If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)

-* Why do you think that offering this product or service would benefit the company?

-* What technologies would this additional product or service utilise?

-* Why are these technologies appropriate for your solution?
+* If I were to advise the company, I would suggest that they offer a wider range of cryptocurrencies.
+It would be a good idea to drop listing fees, to encourage smaller, new players to enter the market.
+This would serve users who wish to put a small amount (few 100$) into each of a bunch of fledgling cryptocurrencies, in the hope of obtaining 100x- 1000x+ gains on just one of them.
+This could benefit the exchange by increasing its customer base.

 ## Outlook

 As of 2023 and going forward, there is likely to be increasing demand for cryptocurrency trading in Canada.
 In a bullish economic forecast, NDAX is likely to see increased trading volumes as more investors look to invest in cryptocurrencies.
 In a bearish forecast, NDAX may see a decrease in trading volumes and potentially a decline in revenue.
 However, barring any unforeseen breach, public relations disaster, or drastic change in government regulations, the outlook for NDAX appears positive for 2023 and beyond.